2024 Design Awards

 ~ Explanatory notes for the judges: Although not recommended (except where noted in a category), brief descriptions/explanations of up to 50 words may be added for clarity (or up to 10 seconds for video files).

-~ Entering URLs of the same creative as a Support File: (i.e. don't also submit a URL link, if you've already submitted the MP4 as your Main Entry File).
+~ Uploading the same creative: Don't submit the same creative either as a file or URL if it has already been added as the Main Entry File.
 However, available links to non-static creative are requested in the Winners Information section for publishing in the online Winners Gallery.

 Acceptable File formats